What are the top ten things to do in France?

 Once you have booked your trip, sit back and relax – we’ll take care of everything else.
 With our exceptional local team & 24/7 support, priceless memories await you!

 Paris really needs no introduction.
 It is one of the most beautiful, culturally vibrant and historic cities in the world.
-It is filled with chic cafes, fine restaurants, characterful bookstores such as the legendary Shakespeare and Company that has been a home to writers for decades, open air markets, and ornate public gardens.
-Though there is much to see and do- a show at the famous Moulin Rouge, a day at the Louvre, or shopping at the up and coming North Marais – simply walking around the streets of Paris can be a joy in itself.
+It is filled with chic cafes, fine restaurants, characterful bookstores such as the legendary Shakespeare and Company that has been home to writers for decades, open-air markets, and ornate public gardens.
+Though there is much to see and do- a show at the famous Moulin Rouge, a day at the Louvre, or shopping at the up-and-coming North Marais – simply walking around the streets of Paris can be a joy in itself.
 Travelers have been singing praises of Paris’ beautiful streets for centuries – join them and discover why!

 France produces some of the world’s best wines.
 Famous fine wines such as Bordeaux, Burgundy, or even Champagne,all hail from regions of France.
 In fact, the name Champagne can only be attributed to bubbly from the Champagne region of the country.
 So, if you are a lover of wine and are looking for things to do in France, then a visit to the country’s iconic wine regions is a must.
 Imagine heading down to sunny Bordeaux to sample one of its delicious reds, or sip Champagne in the region it is produced.
 An experience of a lifetime for true connoisseur!